expectedparrot/edsl/docs/coop.rst

 Deleting
 ^^^^^^^^

-There are 3 methods for deleting objects from the Coop:
+There are 3 methods for deleting an object from the Coop:

+1. Selecting options to delete at the Coop web app
+2. Calling the `delete()` method on the class of the object
+3. Calling the `delete()` method on a `Coop` client object

 **At the Coop web app**
 You can manually delete objects at the Coop web app:

 * Navigate to **My Content** and select an object: https://www.expectedparrot.com/content/ (see image above for *Uploading* content)